 It's called "Spring Cleaning" for a reason.
 There's something about the arrival of spring that makes me want to clean and de-clutter everything.
 My husband Ben is the tidy one in our relationship (I know girls, I am a blessed woman).
 I never knew why it was so important to him to have a clutter free house.
 But something changed in me when I had our daughter.
-All of my thoughts past, present, and future, left my brain and it was replaced with one phrase, “KEEP THE BABY ALIVE.”
-After the first few months of this one all encompassing thought, I started to gradually have other thoughts like “I need to feed my husband,” and “I should clean the house."
-After awhile I realized that these thoughts are not enough to sustain me for the next twenty years.
+All of my thoughts past, present, and future left my brain and it was replaced with one phrase, “KEEP THE BABY ALIVE.”
+After the first few months of this one all-encompassing thought, I started to gradually have other thoughts like “I need to feed my husband,” and “I should clean the house."
+After a while, I realized that these thoughts are not enough to sustain me for the next twenty years.

-I’ve been thinking about what is specifically taking up room in my mind.
+I’ve been thinking about what specifically takes up room in my mind.
 I realize that if I am sitting in a room that is cluttered, I can’t think about anything except how my space feels crowded and almost claustrophobic.
 I realize that if I want to have more then to two thoughts crowding my mind for the rest of my life, I am going to need to get rid of useless things around me.
 Minimalism, living simply, downsizing, call it whatever you like, all I know is that I need to get rid of as much excess stuff in my life as possible if I want to continue being a productive human being.

 I came across Terry Guillements quote, “Clutter smothers.
 Simplicity breathes.” and it sums up exactly what I experience and feel about my home.
 Clutter smothers more than just my space, it smothers my relationships with my husband and daughter by causing stress.
 It smothers my joy by making me angry when I see stuff everywhere.
 It smothers my mind by taking up valuable room.
 It smothers my creativity by distracting me from my projects.